Tangled: Stage adaptations

-In May 2020, Hannah Shaw-Williams of Screen Rant asked whether the success of the movie would lead to a sequel (apart from the short film Tangled Ever After), stating there is no word of it being in active development, noted that Disney is "developing a live-action movie about Rapunzel," and stated that it would take several years for a possible movie to reach theaters.
+In February 2024, it was reported that Disney Theatrical Group is developing a new stage adaptation of the film, with a workshop underway.

 Television series

 Tangled: Before Ever After, a television movie set between the feature film and the short film Tangled Ever After, aired on March 10, 2017, serving as an introduction to a continuing television series, Tangled: The Series, later renamed Rapunzel's Tangled Adventure, that started airing on Disney Channel on March 24, 2017.
 It ran for three seasons and sixty episodes until March 2020.